Striving for a Personal Best

 Why was every other person living with diabetes able to achieve perfect control?
 It was hard not to blame myself.
 I was ashamed to admit I couldn’t keep up.

-It was in the CDE’s office at my quarterly check up that it all came out.
+It was in the certified diabetes educator’s (CDE’s) office at my quarterly check up that it all came out.
 She asked me how I was managing and I burst into tears.
 As she flipped through the data on my meter she expressed concern.
 “But your lines are perfect, your blood sugars are stable I don’t get why you are so upset?
 People would kill to have blood sugars like yours!
 Who are you comparing yourself to?”

 How could I explain that when I go online and see someone with better control, eating more foods, being fitter, seeming to thrive more than me I feel like the worst person living with diabetes EVER.
 And the crazy thing was I was almost wishing my diabetes would get worse so I could start taking rapid acting insulin and stay in the game.